 The audit authority referred to in paragraph 1 has the authorisation to directly carry out its functions in the whole territory covered by the cross-border cooperation programme.

-Its functions are stipulated in annex A, clause 5 of the FwA.
+Its functions are stipulated in annex A, clause 5 of the FWA.

 OR

-When the audit authority referred to in paragraph 1 does not have the authorisation to directly carry out its functions in the whole territory covered by the cross-border cooperation programme, it shall be assisted by a group of auditors comprising a representative of each Beneficiary participating in the cross-border cooperation programme.
+The audit authority referred to in paragraph 1 does not have the authorisation to directly carry out its functions in the whole territory covered by the cross-border cooperation programme.
+Therefore, it shall be assisted by a group of auditors comprising a representative of each Beneficiary participating in the cross-border cooperation programme.
 The group of auditors shall be chaired by the audit authority of the <Beneficiary xxx>.

 The group of auditors shall carry out audits on actions and operations’ transactions in line with internationally accepted auditing standards and in accordance with an audit strategy.
 Further guidance and definitions from the EC may complement those standards.